syncfusion-content/javascript-docs/js/Currency/Getting-Started.md

-Initialize the **Textboxes widget** as shown in the following section.
+Initializes the **Textboxes widget** as shown in the following section.

 {% highlight js %}